AlibabaCloudDocs/cms/intl.en-US/API Reference/Site monitoring/CreateSiteMonitor.md

 |-----------|------|-------------|
 |failure\_rate

-|int
+|Integer

-|The failure rate threshold.
-If the failure rate exceeds this threshold, the detection fails and the status code 610 \(PingAllFail\) or 615 \(PingPartialFail\) is returned.
+|If the failure rate of the ping operation exceeds the value of this parameter, the detection fails and the status code 610 or 615 is returned.
+The error message of the status code 610 is PingAllFail, whereas the error message of the status code 615 is PingPartialFail.

 Default value: 0.1. |
 |ping\_num

-|int
+|Integer

 |The number of times that the monitored address is pinged.
 Default value: 20.

 Valid values: 1 to 100. |

 -   DNS